zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 # Configuring AT-TLS for API Mediation Layer

-Review this article for descriptions of the configuration parameters required to make the Zowe API Mediation Layer work with AT-TLS, and security recommendations.
+Review this article for descriptions of the configuration parameters required to make Zowe API Mediation Layer work with AT-TLS, and security recommendations.

 :::info Role: security administrator
 :::